The Innovative History Podcast

 Music Director

-Felix Halvorson ’23 is a double major in English-Writing and Communications with a supporting minor in German.
+Felix Halvorson graduated from PLU in 2023 with a B.A. degree in English-Writing and a B.A.C. degree in Communication.
 He composed, performed, and recorded the original soundscapes for Innovative History and is an occasional guest on the show.
 Halvorson also plays guitar in the University’s critically-acclaimed jazz ensemble.

 Never Miss An Episode